shiruimin123/DD2360GPU/assignment3/report3.md

 ## Exercise 1

 ### 1. Describe all optimizations you tried regardless of whether you committed to them or abandoned them and whether they improved or hurt performance.
+We use shared memory to reduce the access time since the shared memory is faster than global memory.
+While in this exercise, the atomic operation is necessary to avoid the race condition.
 ### 2. Which optimizations you chose in the end and why?
 ### 3. How many global memory reads are being performed by your kernel?
 ### 4. How many atomic operations are being performed by your kernel?